Aircoookie/WLED-Docs/docs/interfaces/infrared.md

 4. white 44-key IR remote with up/down arrows for the colors R,G and B
 5. white 21-key IR remote with R,G,B + 9 color-tones
 6. black 6-key IR remote with CH up/down + Vol up/down
+7. [JSON IR remote](json-ir/json_infrared.md) - Easily configure and use any IR remote.

 ### How to add custom codes